xvrh/puppeteer-dart/README.template.md

 ### Take a screenshot

 <a name="screenshot_page"></a>
-Of a complete page
+Screenshot the complete HTML page
 ```dart
 import 'example/screenshot_page.dart';
 ```

 <a name="screenshot_element"></a>
-Of a specific element in the page
+Screenshot a specific node in the page
 ```dart
 import 'example/screenshot_element.dart';
 ```

+<a name="spa"></a>
 ### Create a static version of a Single Page Application
-<a name="spa"></a>
 ```dart
 import 'example/capture_spa.dart';
 ```